Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

   .style('margin', '1px')
 ```

 Use the `.style()` method to apply styles to each element.
 Style takes two parameters.
 The first is the style property name.
-The second is the value for that property.
+The second is the value of that property.

 `.style('padding', '1em')` is equivalent to `padding: 1em`

-This is good but in some cases you'll want the styles to be related to the dated value.
-In this case you can replace the second argument with a callback!
+This is good but in some cases, you'll want the styles to be related to the dated value.
+In this case, you can replace the second argument with a callback!

-With these properties in place each row should have padding of 1em, a background color of red, and 1px margin.
-Things are starting to looking interesting.
+With these properties in place, each row should have a padding of 1em, a background color of red, and a 1px margin.
+Things are starting to look interesting.

 ```JS
 d3.select('body')